-- A variable of type future<T>7 is a reference to a future object i.e., a container for a return value of type T from an async task.
-An important parallel programming rule is that all variables of type future<T> should be declared with a final modifier, thereby ensuring that the value of the reference cannot change after initialization.
-This rule ensures that the synchronization associated with reading future values cannot lead to a deadlock cycle. - There are exactly two operations that can be performed on a variable, V1, of type future<T1>, assuming that type T2 is a subtype of, or the same as, type T1: - 1.
+- A variable of type future<T>4 is a reference to a future object i.e., a container for a return value of type T from an async task. - There are exactly two operations that can be performed on a variable, V1, of type future<T1>, assuming that type T2 is a subtype of, or the same as, type T1: - 1.
 Assignment variable V1 can be assigned a reference to an async with return value type T2 as described below, or V1 can be assigned the value of a variable V2 with type future<T2>. - 2.
 Blocking read the operation, V1.get(), waits until the async referred to by V1 has completed, and then propagates the return value of the async to the caller as a value of type T1.
 This semantics also avoids the possibility of a race condition on the return value. - An async with a return value is called a future task, and can be defined by introducing two extensions to regular async's as follows: - 1.
 The body of the async must start with a type declaration, async<T1>, in which the type of the async's return value, T1, immediately follows the async keyword. - 2.
 The body itself must consist of a compound statement enclosed in { } braces, dynamically terminating with a return statement.
 It is important to note that the purpose of this return statement is to communicate the return value of the enclosing async and not the enclosing method.

-Listing 12 revisits the two-way parallel array sum example discussed in Section 0.1, but using future tasks instead of regular async's.
-There are two variables of type future<int> in this example, sum1 and sum2, and both are declared as final.
-Each future task can potentially execute in parallel with it parent, just like regular async's.
+Listing 6 revisits the two-way parallel array sum example discussed earlier, but using future tasks instead of regular async's.
+There are two variables of type future<int> in this example, sum1 and sum2 Each future task can potentially execute in parallel with it parent, just like regular async's.
 However, unlike regular async's, there is no finish construct needed for this example since the parent task T1, performs sum1.get() to wait for future task T2 and sum2.get() to wait for future task T3.

 In addition to waiting for completion, the get() operations are also used to access the return values of the future tasks.
 This is an elegant capability because it obviates the need for shared fields or shared arrays, and avoids the possibility of race conditions on those shared variables.
 Notice the three declarations for variables sum in lines 4, 9, and 14.
-Each occurrence of sum is local to a task, and there's no possibility of
+Each occurrence of sum is local to a task, and there's no possibility of race conditions on these local variables or the return values from the future tasks.
+These properties have historically made future tasks well suited to express parallelism in functional languages [12].

-$^{^{7}}$ "future" is a pseudocode keyword, and will need be replaced by the appropriate data type in real code.
+&lt;sup>4 "future" is a pseudocode keyword, and will need be replaced by the appropriate data type in real code.

 '''

 // Parent Task T1 (main program)

 2

 // Compute sum1 (lower half) and sum2 (upper half) in parallel

 3

-final future<int> sum1 = async<int> { // Future Task T2
+future<int> sum1 = async<int> { // Future Task T2

 4

 int sum = 0;

 for (int i=0; i < X. length/2; i++) sum += X[i];

 5

 return sum;

 }; //NOTE: semicolon needed to terminate assignment to sum1

-final future<int> sum2 = async<int> { // Future Task T3
+future<int> sum2 = async<int> { // Future Task T3

 int sum = 0;

 for (int i=X. length/2; i < X. length; i++) sum += X[i];

 10

 11

 return sum;

 }; //NOTE: semicolon needed to terminate assignment to sum2

 12

 //Task T1 waits for Tasks T2 and T3 to complete

 13

 int sum = sum1.get() + sum2.get();

 '''

-Listing 12: Two-way Parallel ArraySum using Future Tasks
+Listing 6: Two-way Parallel ArraySum using Future Tasks